That’s the question burning in my mind when we moved out to the country four years ago.

 All you’re doing is smearing dust around with these.
 Instead, use a cloth that’s designed to hold onto the dust and you’ll find this in a microfiber magnet cloth.
 If you have to use a regular cloth in a pinch, then make sure that you wet the cloth first.

-If you need to dust a floor, use a wet mop to trap the dust and cut down on the release of dust into the air.
-You can also use a slightly dampened cloth mop to get dust off of walls and ceilings.
+If you need to dust a floor, use a wet mop to trap the dust and cut down on the release of dust into the air. ( This is my favorite mop so far!)
+You can also use a slightly dampened cloth mop to get the dust off of walls and ceilings.

 Make sure that you also use a dust repellent on your furniture, too because upholstery is a place that dust loves.